The Spirit of the Maldives: Culture, Cuisine and Island Living

 2009: Niva Velassaru Maldives

-As the Maldives matured into a globally recognised luxury destination, resorts began reimagining what an island escape could look like.
-Niva Velassaru represents this evolution, combining contemporary design, exceptional dining and a sophisticated lifestyle-focused atmosphere.
+As the Maldives evolved into one of the world's most sought-after island destinations, resorts began reimagining what an island escape could look like.
+Niva Velassaru represents this evolution, combining contemporary design, exceptional dining and a relaxed, lifestyle-focused atmosphere.

-Located just a short speedboat journey from Malé, the resort offers a seamless blend of accessibility and luxury.
+Located just a short speedboat journey from Malé, the resort offers a seamless blend of accessibility, contemporary design and island hospitality.
 Clean architectural lines, open spaces and natural materials create a modern aesthetic that complements rather than competes with the surrounding environment.

 The experience extends beyond relaxation.
 Watersports, wellness experiences and the resort's newly introduced padel court bring a fresh dimension to island living, appealing to travellers seeking both activity and indulgence.
 Dining is equally contemporary, with restaurants drawing inspiration from the surrounding ocean while embracing international flavours and techniques.

-Best for: Couples, honeymooners and modern luxury travellers seeking a stylish and contemporary Maldives experience.
+Best for: Couples, honeymooners and travellers seeking a contemporary Maldives experience, with excellent dining, active island experiences and convenient access from Malé.

 2017: Niva Dhigali Maldives